abigail-cho/abigail-cho.github.io/_projects/install-the-cloudflare-enforcer.md

 > You can check the file type you have by entering `ls` while inside the `src` folder.
 This will show you your `index` file's type.

 <ol start="5">
-<li>Delete all the code currently in the `index` file.
+<li>Delete all the code currently in the <code>index</code> file.
 The following snippet shows all the default code you should delete.</li>
 </ol>

 ```sh